 - Getting to know oneself on a deeper level

 Because every individual’s journey is unique, there is no definitive or universal checklist that you can run through to determine whether your therapy is working for you.
-That said, there absolutely are things that you can pay attention to as you evaluate your progress in therapy and consider whether you want to stay the path or shift gears.
+That said, there absolutely are things that you can pay attention to as you evaluate your progress in therapy and consider whether you want to stay on the path or shift gears.

 1. You are moving towards your therapy goals

-Certain therapeutic approaches such as cognitive behavioral therapy and solution-focused therapy are more symptom focused and often involve the development of therapeutic goals at the beginning of treatment.
-If your therapist sets goals with you, you can assess whether you are moving towards those goals, and use that as a proxy to determine your progress in therapy.
+Certain therapeutic approaches, such as cognitive behavioral therapy and solution-focused therapy, are more symptom focused and often involve the development of therapeutic goals at the beginning of treatment.
+If your therapist sets goals with you, you can assess whether you are moving towards those goals and use that as a proxy to determine your progress in therapy.

-This may translate to your experience of therapy in many different ways including that:
+This may translate to your experience of therapy in many different ways, including that:

 - Your symptoms are improving